 - Kimball approach: Ralph Kimball describes a data warehouse as the merging of mission-critical data marts, which are first created to serve the analytic needs of different departments.

-- ETL: Integrates data into the data warehouse by extracting it from different transactional sources, transforming the data to optimize it for analysis, and finally loading the transformed into the data warehouse.
+- ETL: Integrates data into the data warehouse by extracting it from various transactional sources, transforming the data to optimize it for analysis, and finally loading it into the data warehouse.

-- ELT: A variation on ETL that extracts raw data from an organization’s data sources and loads the raw data into the data warehouse, where it can be transformed when it’s needed for analytical purposes.
+- ELT: A variation on ETL that extracts raw data from an organization’s data sources and loads it into the data warehouse.
+When needed, it’s transformed for analytical purposes.

 Cloud Data Warehouse Concepts - Amazon Redshift as Example